planningcenter/planningcenter.design/src/articles/notifications.md

 title: "Notifications"
 ---

 We started discussing [Notification styling](https://pco.slack.com/archives/G57NVP762/p1512141746000351) in Slack.
-The feature will likely be resolved without Alerts but surfaced some inconsistencies in our Notification semantics.
+The feature will likely be resolved without Alerts, but surfaced some inconsistencies in our Notification semantics.

-Shane Armitage Shane and I see the categories of Notifications like this.
+Shane Armitage and I see the categories of Notifications like this.

 ## Notifications

 Notifications are used to surface issues, announcements, and confirmations in a way that does not block UI.
-Notifications or distinct from Alerts, and Prompts, which block UI.
-They have have various degrees of stickiness, based on context.
+Notifications are distinct from Alerts and Prompts, which block UI.
+They have various degrees of stickiness, based on context.

 Here are the categories of Notifications we've identified.